-Month to Month Lease: Written notice must be given at least 10 days prior to the expiration of the current month.
+Month-to-Month Lease: Written notice must be given at least 10 days prior to the expiration of the current month.

-There is no limit placed on the security deposit charged to the tenant so long as it is reasonable.
+There is no limit placed on the security deposit charged to the Tenant as long as it is reasonable.

 Returned Payment Fee

-Returned payment fees may not exceed $25 or 5% of face amount, whichever is greater, as long as specified within the lease.
-La.
-Rev. Stat.
-Ann. § 9:2782|
+Returned payment fees may not exceed $25 or 5% of the face amount, whichever is greater.
+Any such fees must be specified in the Lease Agreement.

-Late fees should remain reasonable and related to the landlord's actual expenses incurred.
+Late fees should remain reasonable and related to the Landlord's actual expenses incurred.

-Landlords may require tenants to obtain rental insurance, and could make the failure to do so a breach of the lease.|
+Landlords may require Tenants to obtain renters insurance, and could make the failure to do so a breach of the Lease Contract.

 Notice to Enter

-Landlords are not required to give notice, however, it is always recommended to give at least 24 hours notice before entering leased premises.|
+Landlords are not required to give notice, however, it’s always recommended to give at least 24 hours’ notice before entering Leased premises.

 There are no stated regulations forcing a landlord to accept a sub-lease arrangement.